BorysSzk/dexter-text-mining/README.md

 # *Dexter* text mining analysis

 ## What is *Dexter* text mining analysis?
-"Dexter" Text Mining Analysis is an R-based application that explores and analyzes the scripts of *Dexter* TV series (mainly season 1) using a wide range of text mining packages - from basic ones like tm and tidytext, to more advanced tools like topicmodels and skmeans.
+*Dexter* Text Mining Analysis is an R-based application that explores and analyzes the scripts of *Dexter* TV series (mainly season 1) using a wide range of text mining packages - from basic ones like tm and tidytext, to more advanced tools like topicmodels and skmeans.
 The project also features a local Shiny web app that showcases all the visualisations from the analysis, along with explanations and interpretations of key findings.

 Learn the basics of text mining through:
 - Word clouds and word frequency analysis